jeanpaulhaddad/DRLND/README.md

 ### Instructions

-Follow the instructions in `Report.ipynb` to train the agent!
+Clone the repository and follow the instructions in `Report.ipynb` to train the agent!